November 4th, 2014 City of Saco Citizens' Referendum Stackpole Bridge Bond Package

 The Friends of Stackpole Bridge are confident a rehabilitation of the historic bridge can be achieved for the same price as a concrete replacement.
 We have secured the professional opinion and expertise of Maine bridge engineers (CPM Constructors, June 2014) who have assessed the bridge and deemed the structure worthy of rehabilitation for 1 million dollars or LESS.
 This rehabilitation price would result in a bridge with two-lane traffic restored and a load capacity able to accommodate 34 ton fire ladder trucks.

-Most importantly, the rehabilitation would keep the historic features of this one-of-a-kind stone bridge preserved for generations to come.
-Another 100 years of use is a realistic estimate!
+Rehabilitation would keep the historic features of this one-of-a-kind stone bridge preserved for generations to come.
+Another 100 years of use is a realistic estimate.

 A separate non-profit, The Fund for Stackpole Bridge, has been created to help raise funds for any additional needs related to the rehab. effort, and to increase public access (parking, stairs, vegetation control) to the bridge and surrounding environs.
 Historic signs and educational outreach materials are also needed.

 Come visit the bridge if you have not done so yet!
 Take a walk in the country and enjoy historic Simpson Road, part of the Saco River Corridor.
 Bicycles and motorcycles can still access the bridge for a through-drive to Salmon Falls and Rt.
 117.